-- 3.1 The Plan brings together the Council's main priorities and picks up the key elements from the 2012/13 budget.
+- 3.1 A copy of the revised Corporate Plan for this year is appended.
+The Plan brings together the Council's main priorities and picks up the key elements from the 2012/13 budget.
 Subject to Member consideration and comment, the Plan, once approved, will be one of the main reference documents for the Council. - 3.2 The Corporate Plan is a working document which, along with the Annual Report (which will include a look back as to our performance and will be finalised prior to the summer recess), explains what the Council is about, what it is focusing on and what it is aiming to do over a period.
 The Plan is seen as a key element in cementing linkages between service planning and the budget process and in particular the Medium Term Financial Strategy (MTFS) 2012/13 2016/17 which covers the same period.